MichaelCade/90DaysOfDevOps/Days/day55.md

 ![](Images/Day55_Kubernetes1.png)

-You can find the YAML configuration file for this application here[pacman-stateful-demo.yaml](Days/Kubernetes/pacman-stateful-demo.yaml)
+You can find the YAML configuration file for this application here [pacman-stateful-demo.yaml](Kubernetes)

 ### StorageClass Configuration